tomer-openfin/os-launchpad/README.md

 ### GitHub Practices

 New pull requests should request to be merged into the `develop` branch, and commits should be squashed when merging.
+There are tsconfig changes to map all called to styled-components to our typed version inside src/styles/styled-components.ts.

+### Using VS Code

+Due to the baseUrl addition in tsconfig, imports in typescript files will be absolute from the baseUrl.
+To keep everything relative, update editor configs to always choose relative pathing for smart imports.

+vscode:
+"typescript.preferences.importModuleSpecifier": "relative",